palewire/first-python-notebook/docs/charts/index.rst

     $ pipenv run jupyter notebook

-Now you can head back to your notebook and add ``altair`` to your imports.
-We'll usually import it as ``alt`` so we don't have to type out the whole thing every time we make a chart.
+Now you can head back to your notebook and add Altair to your imports.
+We'll usually import it with the alias ``alt`` so we don't have to type out the whole thing every time we make a chart.

 .. code-block:: python